App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Refinancing your vehicle will likely cause a dip in your credit score.
 That’s because the application process usually involves a hard credit inquiry, which will temporarily lower your score.
 Additionally, accepting a loan can lead to another drop, as borrowers are statistically more likely to miss payments when they first take on a new debt.
 That said, refinancing can offer big advantages, including lowering the cost of your loan over time and making your monthly payments more manageable.
-Depending on your situation, these benefits may be worth it — even if refinancing a car does hurt your credit.
+Depending on your situation, these benefits may be worth it — even if refinancing a car does hurt your credit.Keep reading to learn more on auto loan refinancing, including how it can lower your credit score, factors that affect your credit score, and how auto loan refinancing may help your credit.

 What Is Auto Loan Refinancing?

 Auto loan refinancing involves taking out a new loan to pay off the balance on your original auto loan.
 Once you’ve applied for a new loan and your application is accepted, your new lender will take possession of the title of your vehicle.
 You’ll then begin making regular payments to the new lender.
 In some cases, you may refinance with your original lender.There are both pros and cons of refinancing a car.
 Ideally, the new loan will offer a lower interest rate or lower monthly payments.
 However, you may also be on the hook for fees.
 Lenders charge fees for issuing a new loan, which can eat into whatever savings the new loan offers.
-Make sure these costs don’t outweigh potential savings.As far as when to refinance a car, there are a few scenarios when it might make sense: if interest rates drop, your financial situation improves, or you’re looking for ways to lower your monthly payments.If interest rates drop or your credit score improves, you may be able to qualify for a loan with a lower interest rate than your current loan.
+Make sure these costs don’t outweigh potential savings.As far as when to refinance a car, there are a few scenarios when it might make sense: if interest rates drop, your financial situation improves, or you’re looking for ways to lower your monthly payments.If interest rates drop or you’ve built your credit score, you may be able to qualify for a loan with a lower interest rate than your current loan.
 Paying less in interest will reduce the cost of borrowing over the life of the loan.
 You may also choose to refinance to a loan with a longer term.
 This can reduce the amount of your monthly payment.
-However, a longer term means you’ll pay interest for longer, which can ultimately make your loan more expensive.Recommended: What Credit Score Do You Need to Refinance a Car?
+However, a longer term means you’ll pay more in interest over the life of the loan, which can ultimately make your loan more expensive.Recommended: What Credit Score Do You Need to Refinance a Car?

 Can Refinancing a Car Lower Your Credit Score?